pip-services/pip-services-docs/content/en/toolkit/recipes/swagger/_index.md

 ### Swagger document generation

 Pip.Services offers two types of REST services, which are defined by two different classes.
-The first is an ordinary REST service and is defined in the RestService component.
+The first is an ordinary REST service and is defined by the RestService component.
 The second is a REST service that contains a set of predefined commands (or methods) that can be called from other services and is defined by the CommandableHttpService class.

 As such, they represent two different approaches when it comes to Swagger documentation: A REST service needs a YAML file that describes its UI in order to generate its documentation, whereas a commandable service allows for automatic generation via a description of the command set or via a YAML file if the path to it is included in the configuration file.
 Moreover, it should be noted that an automatically-generated description always considers an HTTP method as POST.